Ondřej Kúdela: Controversy

-On 18 March 2021, Kúdela was accused of racial abuse Rangers on Glen Kamara during a Europa League Round of 16 match.
+On 18 March 2021, Kúdela was accused of racial abuse on Glen Kamara during a Europa League Round of 16 match.
 Kúdela denied the accusation and claimed he was assaulted by Kamara in the tunnel after the match, and Slavia Prague lodged a criminal complaint while criticising Rangers' handling of the situation.
 On 14 April, he was officially found guilty of racial abuse by UEFA and was banned for ten UEFA matches, ruling him out of playing any game in the upcoming Euro 2020 championship; Kamara meanwhile was handed a three-match ban for assaulting Kúdela in the tunnel after the game.

 Kúdela appealed his ban, but the appeal was rejected by UEFA on 26 May 2021.
 He began the process of appealing the ban to the Court of Arbitration for Sport, with a statement being scheduled for April 2022.
 However, one month before the hearing was due to take place, Kúdela dropped his appeal and formally apologised to Kamara.
 Kamara's lawyer said that his client was happy that the matter had now been closed.